Antonio Mazarrasa Quintanilla: Mellista (1915–1923)

-Governor and manager (1924-1940)
+Governor and manager (1924–1940)

 The 1923 coup of Miguel Primo de Rivera brought political life in the country to a standstill.
 Most Mellistas at least initially welcomed the new regime, though none of the sources consulted provides information on position adopted by Mazarrasa personally.
 He was probably highly sympathetic, as in late 1924 the military directorio appointed him gobernador civil of the Segovia province.
 His term lasted almost 3 years and was not marked by any specific features; both the press and official documents from the mid-1920s dwell mostly on typical administrative work and remain singularly uninformative as to the substance of his term, except engagement in Unión Patriótica and presence at official propaganda rallies.
 In mid-1927 it was officially declared that Mazarrasa had resigned from the post and that his resignation had been accepted.

 In the spring of 1928 Mazarrasa was involved in Monte de Piedad y Caja de Ahorros de Madrid, a traditional financial institution operating as charity pawnbroker and savings bank, at that time largely controlled by state and municipal authorities.
 Upon death of its manager, Conde de Sepúlveda, and in line with the routine, the board proposed 3 candidates for the position of director-gerente.
 Mazarrasa was one of them and it was eventually him nominated by the royal decree.
 He moved to Madrid and assumed the role corresponding to this of CEO; he would remain at the helm of Monte for the following 8 years.
 The fall of dictatorship and emergence of the republic did not affect his professional position, even though he was already in the retirement age.
 Mazarrasa managed the institution and represented it in court; by present-day scholars his tenure is viewed as fairly successful.
 It lasted until September 1936; in revolutionary Madrid the syndicates commenced purge of officials considered potentially disloyal.
 He was dismissed and replaced by the secretary of Monte.

-Some sources claim that as a former Carlist, high dictadura official, business mogul, member of social establishment and known right-winger Mazarrasa was detained by revolutionary militias along with his son, who was later executed.
-It is not clear how long the incarceration lasted and whether it indeed took place.
-In unclear circumstances Mazarrasa survived the war in the Republican Madrid and in 1939 he lived to see the Nationalist troops entering the city.
+As a former Carlist, high dictadura official, business mogul, member of social establishment and known right-winger Mazarrasa was detained by revolutionary militias along with his son, who was later executed.
+In unclear circumstances he left prison and managed to take refuge in the Mexican embassy, where he lived until the end of the war.
+In 1939 he lived to see the Nationalist troops entering the city.
 Already in early April 1939 he was re-appointed director of Monte de Piedad, but his tenure lasted merely a year; in April 1940 he retired.
 Later that year and in his mid-70s he was fit enough to take part in a public event, related to resumption of Monte de Piedad activities; he was hailed as ex-director.
-There is no information on his public engagements after the date, and he passed away the following year.
+There is no information on his public engagements after the date, and he died the following year.